ReneOlsthoorn/Ground/README.md

 The most easy way to run all the examples is using Visual Studio.
 Open and compile the Ground.sln solution and you will get a folder called `<GroundProjectFolder>\bin\Debug` at your solution's location.
 In that folder, you must unzip the `<GroundProjectFolder>\Resources\GroundResources.zip` The zipfile contains additional DLL's, sounds and images.
-The sourcecode for the included GroundSideLibrary.dll is available on github at: https://github.com/ReneOlsthoorn/GroundSideLibrary.
+The sourcecode for the included [GroundSideLibrary.dll](https://github.com/ReneOlsthoorn/GroundSideLibrary) is available on github.
 The libchipmunk.dll is included because the default libchipmunk.dll from MSYS2 does not work.
 More info on that in the remarks section.
 After unzipping, you must go to your `<GroundProjectFolder>\bin\Debug` folder and run the batchfile called `load.bat` to download and automatically unzip SDL3, SDL3_image and other DLL's.
 After this, you can change line 24 in Program.cs `fileName = "sudoku.g"` to `fileName = "mode7.g"` to run the Mode7